Malt liquor: Advertising

+Health concerns

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) has reported that African Americans suffer disproportionate rates of cirrhosis of the liver and other alcohol-related health problems.
 In light of such statistics, African-American community leaders and some health officials have concluded that targeting high-alcohol beverage ads at this segment of the population is unethical and socially irresponsible.
 In 1991, U.S. Surgeon General Antonia Novello criticized all alcoholic beverage companies for "unabashedly targeting teenagers" with "sexual imagery, cartoons, and rock and rap music" in television and print ads.

 Container size

 In the American vernacular, a forty-ounce or simply a forty is a glass or plastic bottle that holds 40 USfloz of malt liquor.
-Malt liquors are commonly sold in 40 fluid ounce bottles, among other sizes, as opposed to the standard 12 USfloz bottle that contains a single serving of beer, although many malt liquors are offered in various volumes.
+Malt liquors are commonly sold in 40–fluid ounce bottles, as opposed to the standard 12 USfloz bottle that contains a single serving of beer.

-After the introduction of 40-ounce containers, which contain roughly five standard drinks, "40s" became a favorite high of many youth in inner-city areas.
+After the introduction of 40-ounce containers, which contain roughly five standard drinks, "Forties" became a favorite high of many youth in inner-city areas.
+They have often been mentioned and endorsed by rap stars as well as by punk bands, as in such songs as "40.oz Casualty" by The Casualties, "Rock the 40.
+Oz." by Leftöver Crack, and "40oz. to Freedom" by Sublime.

-Examples of malt liquors sold in forty ounce bottles include Olde English 800, Colt 45, Mickey's, Camo 40, Black Fist, Country Club, Black Bull, Labatt Blue Dry 6.1/7.1/8.1/9.1/10.1, WildCat, Molson Dry 6.5/7.5/8.5/10.1, Private Stock, Big Bear, St. Ides, Steel Reserve 211, B40 Bull Max, King Cobra, and Hurricane.
+Examples of malt liquors sold in forty-ounce bottles include Olde English 800, Colt 45, Mickey's, Camo 40, Earthquake, Black Fist, Country Club, Black Bull, Labatt Blue Dry 6.1/7.1/8.1/9.1/10.1, Labatt Max Ice, WildCat, Molson Dry 6.5/7.5/8.5/10.1, Molson XXX, Private Stock, Big Bear, St. Ides, Steel Reserve 211, B40 Bull Max, King Cobra, and Hurricane.
 Dogfish Head Brewery has sporadically produced a high-end bottle-conditioned forty called "Liquor de Malt".

-Forties are often mentioned in hip-hop and rap culture by rap stars endorsing the "40" Ounce tradition.
-A similar trend was common around the late 1990s' and early 2000s' punk scene, with such songs as "40.oz Casualty" by The Casualties, "Rock the 40.
-Oz." by Leftöver Crack, and "40oz. to Freedom" by Sublime.